 Dear Governor Brown:

-The proposed 229-mile Pacific Connector fracked gas pipeline and the associated Jordan Cove Liquefied Natural Gas (LNG) export terminal is an extremely hazardous fossil fuel project proposed for southern Oregon that would impact approximately 400 waterways including the Rogue, Umpqua, Coos, Coquille, and Klamath Rivers, and would become the largest greenhouse gas polluter in the state by 2020.
-The proposed project would impact traditional tribal territories and important salmon and oyster fisheries.
+This proposed project increases risk to approximately 485 waterways including the Rogue, Umpqua, Coos, Coquille, and Klamath Rivers.
+It would lead to deforestation, erosion and pollution of our waters.
+A stark environmental injustice, It would damage traditional tribal territories and important salmon and oyster fisheries.
 Hundreds of landowners would face loss of their land via eminent domain, while thousands more face the safety risks of an LNG terminal in an earthquake and tsunami zone in Coos Bay.